We independently select and share the products we love—and may receive a commission if you choose to buy.

 One kiwi contains almost the full daily recommended value of vitamin C for men.
 Studies have shown oral supplementation of vitamin C improves sperm motility, count and morphology.
 Other foods that contain vitamin C include red peppers, citrus fruits, tomatoes, broccoli, Brussels sprouts and cabbage.
 In general, increasing your intake of fruits and veggies is also associated with better sperm quality.

 3. Dark green, leafy vegetables

-Folate (also known as the food form of vitamin B9, or folic acid), which is found in abundance in spinach, kale, romaine lettuce, Brussels sprouts and asparagus, can help produce strong, healthy sperm.
+Folate (also known as the food form of vitamin B9, or folic acid), which is found in abundance in spinach, kale, romaine lettuce, Brussels sprouts and asparagus, as well as legumes like peas and lentils, can help produce strong, healthy sperm.

 4. Dark chocolate

 Swap any milk chocolate for the dark variety, which contains arginine, an amino acid.
 Supplementation of arginine may improve sperm count and quality over time.